davidhullster/davidhullster.github.io/_posts/2020-07-10-policy-and-standards-automation-2.markdown

 </ul>

-<p><strong>Steps of the Secrets Manager Lambda Function</strong></p>
+<strong>Steps of the Secrets Manager Lambda Function</strong>

 <ul>
-<li>When you specify a secret for a supported RDS database, a standard Lambda function is used to rotate the secret. <br>Steps in that Lambda function are:
+<li>When you specify a secret for a supported RDS database, a standard Lambda function is used to rotate the secret.
+Steps in that Lambda function are:
 <ul>
 <li><strong>createSecret</strong> Step
 <ul>